 But no birds.
 If you subscribe to this aesthetic, sound must be absent from a painting unless it comes from a crashing wave or a gust of wind.
 In addition, rendering a sense of abandonment seems important.
 Where are the boats?
 The bathers?
 It is in solitude that we find, as viewers, our “aha” moments, not in a crowd.
 The imagination thrives in one’s personal space.
 The piece “Grass Sea” contains an island or boat on the horizon, but the ambiguity as to what the shape may represent excited me while painting it, as did the extra horizon above the water line.
 It’s my hope that the imagination of a potential viewer might be similarly sparked.

 According to Genesis, creation began with light, and only on the sixth day were humans brought into the grand design.
-As a visual artist I aspire to honor this earth previously inhabited by amoeba, reptiles, and dinosaurs.
+As a visual artist I aspire to honor this earth previously inhabited by amoeba, water bears, reptiles, and dinosaurs.
 I hope that the effect of a piece such as “Bay of Banderas” might bring the viewer a sense of the earth in flux, alive with energy and possibility.

 Can craft keep pace with artistic vision?
 That is another question, but in the meantime, a painting may provide solace at a time when one's senses are bombarded with stimulation such that both nature and natural rhythms have become endangered.